Azure/azure-sdk/docs/rust/implementation.md

 * The trait **MUST** be exported from the crate root.
 * The trait **MUST** use the name of the client it extends with an "Ext" suffix e.g., "SecretClientExt".
 * The trait **MAY** extend the [service client methods trait for mocking](introduction.md#rust-client-mocking-trait-name) e.g., `pub trait SecretClientExt: SecretClientMethods {}`.

+You might consider this approach if the generated methods are sufficient but you want to add convenience methods.

 #### Convenience Client Telemetry {#rust-client-convenience-telemetry}